thilk/sockpuppet-config/README.md

 ...
 ```

-The most basic operation is 'update_file', which simply ensures that a
+The most basic operation is 'update_file', which merely ensures that a
 given file is copied exactly from the central mount/repo/share/etc.

 Aside from that, Sockpuppet also exposes a few useful primitives for more